1099 Forms

 Include tenant-paid fees that are reimbursed to the landlord, such as utilities, common area maintenance, late fees, and lease modification/cancellation fees.

-Security deposits, reimbursements for repairs, and personal rent payments are not added to 1099-MISC Box 1.
+Non-reportable items such as security deposits, reimbursements for repairs, and personal rent payments are not added to 1099-MISC Box 1.

 To complete 1099-MISC Box 1, you need the following information: